 The 405-acre Salt Springs State Park is in northeastern Pennsylvania, seven miles north of Montrose in Susquehanna County.
 Focal points of the park are the towering old growth hemlock trees, many estimated to be more than 300 years old, and the rocky gorge cut by Fall Brook with its three waterfalls.

-The Friends owns 437 acres adjacent to the park’s southern border, which is also open for public access.
+The Friends owns 437 acres adjacent to the park’s southern border, which also is open for public access.

 Seasons and Hours

 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.